PaulHBartley/mkproj/README.md

 <br>
 What do we need for this folder?

-- A Python virtual environment installed inside the folder, ready to be activated.
+- A Python virtual environment installed inside the folder, ready to be activated
-- A git repository initialized inside the folder, ready to keep an eye on things.
+- A git repository initialized inside the folder, ready to keep an eye on things
-- A remote git repository paired with the local repository inside the folder, for keepsake and collaboration.
+- A remote git repository paired with the local repository, for keepsake and collaboration

 Having these three components in place would be a good starting point for a Python project.
-But what would be even better is if we could give our folder the extra bits we had always hoped would just be there:
+But what would be even better is if we could give our folder the extra sprinkles we always wished would just be there:

+- An activated virtual environment
+-